-- Extensive personal support throughout the programme. - Sound practical as well as academic training. - The sandwich year working in a laboratory will add value to your job prospects at the end of the programme. - Effective careers advice and support available.
+- Extensive personal support throughout the programme. - Access to an impressive Global Forensic Alumni network. - Sound practical as well as academic training. - The optional sandwich year working in a laboratory will add value to your job prospects at the end of the programme. - Effective careers advice and support available.